 If you've mastered the art of air-drying hair beyond walking out of the house with water sopping down your back, congratulations.
 Some of us (me) have had a learning curve.
 I've tried the wet buns, gone full-fledged wet hair in the wild, and learned the hard way (via some breakage) that you must be intentional with air drying your hair for best results.

 It may seem counterintuitive since air drying typically spares your hair extra damage caused by hot tools, but not following the proper steps can leave you with more stress than you bargained for.
 This is especially true if you're tempted to air dry your hair while it's cold outside (life happens, but try not to do this).
 It's not an impossible task, though.
 To help, we got tips from professional hairstylists Sophie Rose Gutterman and Irinel De León on the best way to air dry your hair—even in the cold—once and for all.

 Is it safe to air-dry your hair in winter?

-How to air-dry your hair in the winter
+How to safely air dry your hair

 When in doubt, use a blow dryer